Find Award Flights with Qantas Frequent Flyer

 Qantas Frequent Flyer is the loyalty program offered by Qantas Airways.
 Members earn Qantas Points by flying with Qantas, oneworld alliance partners, and other participating airlines, as well as through spending with various retail, travel, and financial partners.
 Points can be redeemed for flights, upgrades, hotel stays, car rentals, and other products and services.
 The program is tiered, offering different levels of membership (Bronze, Silver, Gold, Platinum, and Platinum One), each with its own set of privileges such as priority boarding, additional baggage allowance, and lounge access.

-What's New With Qantas Frequent Flyer in 2025?
+What's new with Qantas Frequent Flyer in 2026?

-- Increased Reward Seat Availability.
-In 2025, Qantas is adding up to 1 million more Classic Reward seats, including in premium cabins, through partnerships with airlines such as Finnair, Air France, KLM, Iberia, and Hawaiian Airlines.
+• Increased Reward Seat Availability: Qantas added up to 1 million more Classic Reward seats in 2025, including in premium cabins, through partnerships with Finnair, Air France, KLM, Iberia, and Hawaiian Airlines.
+This expanded inventory remains in place in 2026.

-- Boosted Points Earning on Domestic Flights.
-Starting July 2025, members will earn up to 25% more Qantas Points on base earn rates for Qantas domestic flights.
-Additionally, the earn cap for tiered members traveling in premium cabins will be removed, allowing for greater points accumulation.
+• Boosted Points Earning on Domestic Flights: From July 2025, members earn up to 25% more Qantas Points on base earn rates for domestic flights.
+The earn cap for tiered members in premium cabins was also removed, allowing greater accumulation on business class travel.

-- Lower Cost Rewards with Jetstar: For the first time, members can use Qantas Points to upgrade to Business on Jetstar international flights.
-This coincides with a major revamp of Jetstar’s Boeing 787 Dreamliners, doubling the fleet’s business cabin capacity.
+• Jetstar Business Upgrades with Points: Members can now use Qantas Points to upgrade to Business on Jetstar international flights — enabled by a major revamp of Jetstar's Boeing 787 fleet that doubled business cabin capacity.

-- Increased Points Required for Redemptions: From August 2025, the points required for Classic Flight Rewards and Classic Upgrade Rewards will increase.
-For example, an economy seat from Sydney to Melbourne will rise from 8,000 to 9,200 points, and a business class seat from Sydney to London will increase from 144,600 to 166,300 points.
+• Updated Points Requirements: Classic Flight Rewards and Classic Upgrade Rewards increased from August 2025.
+For example, economy from Sydney to Melbourne now costs 9,200 points (up from 8,000) and business class from Sydney to London is 166,300 points (up from 144,600).

 Classic Flight Rewards vs. Classic Plus Flight Rewards